mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 }
 ```

-- Created the `Views/Shared/Components/CartSummary` folder and add to it a View Component named `Default.cshtml` with the content
+- Created the `Views/Shared/Components/CartSummary` folder and add to it a View Component named `Default.cshtml` with the following content.

 ```
 @model Cart